Here’s a look at the life of former Israeli Prime Minister Ariel Sharon.

 April 11, 2006 - The Israeli cabinet declares Sharon permanently incapacitated, formally ending his term as prime minister.

 May 28, 2006 - Is transferred from Hadassah Hospital to a long-term care facility, Tel HaShomer Hospital in Tel Aviv.

 November 3, 2006 - Is transferred to the intensive care unit of Sheba Hospital.

 October 2011 - His condition is described as “coma-like” or “near-coma,” with “‘minimal consciousness” and some response to external stimuli.

 January 28, 2013 - Tests show “significant brain activity,” where Sharon’s brain appeared to respond when doctors showed him pictures of his family and had him listen to his son’s voice.

-January 11, 2014 - Ariel Sharon dies after eight years in a coma, according to Israeli Army Radio.
+January 11, 2014 - Sharon dies after eight years in a coma, according to Israeli Army Radio.
 Sharon was 85.